aumpierre-unb/InternalFluidFlow.jl/README.md

 julia> Re=f2Re(f,eps)
 ```

-*e.g.* this call computes *Re* for the default condition of smooth tube, *eps*=0, for both laminar and turbulent regimes (if possible) and plots a schematic Moody diagram with the solution:
+*e.g.* this call computes *Re* for the default condition of smooth tube, *eps* = 0, for both laminar and turbulent regimes (if possible) and plots a schematic Moody diagram with the solution:

 ```julia
 julia> Re=f2Re(2.5e-2,:,true)